Research > Hydrographic Science Research Center

 The HSRC provides research support to address the needs of governmental and commercial clients for information related to ocean navigation, the ocean floor and ocean processes.
 Development of the center emerged from a summit of 30 scientists from the United States and Canada, convened in October 2000 at The University of Southern Mississippi's Gulf Park campus to develop a plan for a national center of excellence in hydrography.

-The center is located within the USM Department of Marine Science offices in Bldg.
+The center is located within the USM Division of Marine Science offices in Bldg.
 1020 at the Stennis Space Center.

 Hydrography has traditionally been confined to providing navigation charts for the route planning and operation of surface ships.
 With the development of more sophisticated spectral sensors and computers, and the recent requirements for rapid environmental assessment, this traditional role has changed to the management of spatial and temporal information of all marine terrain features, processes and properties.
 This new role includes the acquisition, analysis and visualization of this spatial/temporal information.
 A major driving force in this new role is the recent technological developments in positioning, extraction of seabed information, remote sensing and the production of digital products.
 In addition, the modern user of hydrographic data requires complete and up-to-date marine environmental information that is easily accessible and presented in a useable form.